 Taxes -- The United States has no value-added tax (VAT) or other indirect tax at the national level.
 Every state, county, and city may levy its own local tax on all purchases, including hotel and restaurant checks and airline tickets.
 These taxes will not appear on price tags.
-Sales tax in San Francisco is 8.75%.
-Hotel tax is charged on the room tariff only (which is not subject to sales tax) and is set by the city, ranging from 12% to 17% around Northern California.
+Sales tax in San Francisco is 8.5% (not included in price tags).
+Hotel room taxes range from 12% to 17% around Northern California.

 Time -- The continental United States is divided into four time zones: Eastern Standard Time (EST), Central Standard Time (CST), Mountain Standard Time (MST), and Pacific Standard Time (PST).
 Alaska and Hawaii have their own zones.
 For example, when it’s 9am in San Francisco (PST), it’s 10am in Denver (MST), 11am in Chicago (CST), noon in New York City (EST), 5pm in London (GMT), and 2am the next day in Sydney.